Flank/flank-dashboard/docs/09_firebase_deployment.md

 Your next step will be to create a Firestore database:

 1. Go to the `Database` tab on the left bar and click the `Create database` button under the `Cloud Firestore`.
 2. Select `Start in test mode` to create a database with no security rules for now and tap `Next`.
+We will add security rules in the [Configuring Firestore database](#Configuring-firestore-database) section.
 3. Select your database location and click `Done`.

 After a while, your database will be created, and you will see the database console page.